DataDog/integrations-extras/cribl_stream/README.md

 # Cribl Stream

 ## Overview
-[Cribl Stream][1] helps you process machine data – logs, instrumentation data, application data, metrics, and so on – in real time, and deliver it to your analysis platform of choice.
+[Cribl Stream][1] helps you process machine data logs, instrumentation data, application data, and metrics in real time, and deliver it to your analysis platform of choice.
 It allows you to:

 - Add context to your data, by enriching it with information from external data sources.
 - Help secure your data, by redacting, obfuscating, or encrypting sensitive fields.